SomehowItWorks/lazy-album/README.md

 >ℹ️If you are new to Obsidian, it is highly recommended to familiarize yourself with Code Blocks and Templates first.

 ### Template
-Paste this into your code block(by typing ```) to get started.
-Add your sources under the "list:" part
+Paste this into your code block to get started.
+Add your sources under the "list:" part *to create a code block, start by typing two rows of ``` and put the code in between*

 ```lazy-album
 columns: 2